fossabot/oep-python-online/README.md

-   It also runs the `postinstall.sh` BASH script which clones the [exercises](https://github.com/Open-Education-Polito/oep-esercizi-python) repository allowing to have the complete experience. repo.
+   It also runs the `postinstall.sh` BASH script which clones the [exercises](https://github.com/Open-Education-Polito/oep-esercizi-python) repository allowing to have the complete experience.
-4. Open the HTML file `dist/index.html` in a browser.
+3. Open the HTML file `dist/index.html` in a browser.
-5. Enjoy!
+4. Enjoy!

 ## Licensing
 The whole project is licensed under a GNU AGPL v3.0 license.
 See `LICENSE` file